 The 'official' route bypasses many of the highlights of the High Country, unbelievably excluding most of the Main Range of the Snowy Mountains, as well as other interesting places such as The Cobberas.
 Needless to say, this curious bureaucratic definition of the track's route is almost universally ignored.

-The 'standard' route of the track is unusually defined as the one described in John Chapman and John Siseman's excellent guide Australian Alps Walking Track: Walhalla to Canberra.
+The 'standard' route of the track is usually defined as the one described in John Chapman and John Siseman's excellent guide Australian Alps Walking Track: Walhalla to Canberra.
 4th ed.
 John Chapman, 2009.
 Updates are available at Chapman's website.
 A briefer alternative guide that follows the 'official' route of the full track can be found at the back of John & Lynn Daly's Take a walk in Kosciuszko National Park, 2010.

 Many years ago the Victorian section of the track was marked with friendly yellow diamonds at eye height.
 Some are still visible and they are a useful indication that you're on the right route in places where the track is not obvious.
-They were replaced by blue-green pastel markers at ankle height.
+They were replaced by pastel blue-green markers at ankle height.
 Needless to say, these low level camouflage signs are impossible to see, even if you are looking for them.
 Most recently parts of the route have been marked with yellow triangles at knee height.
 However with post fire regrowth many are not visible. so good navigation is more important than ever.
 Finally, parts of the track have been designated wilderness zones and track markers have been removed.
 So in some areas where the route is not obvious (such as between the summit of The Viking and Barry Saddle) navigation can be very tricky.

 If you're doing the whole 660 km length of the track in one go, don't overestimate your likely speed and make sure you allocate yourself some decent breaks with a couple of days staying at a ski resort to give your body and mind a rest from walking.
-Thredbo and Falls Creek have a good range of accommodation and cafes open in summer, although Hotham can be pretty quiet in the off season (The General pub is usually open), as most permanent residents live 10 km along the road at Dinner Plain where there is always at least one hotel, a cafe and a supermarket open..
+Thredbo and Falls Creek have a good range of accommodation and cafes open in summer, although Hotham can be pretty quiet in the off season (The General pub is usually open), as most permanent residents live 10 km along the road at Dinner Plain where there is always at least one hotel, a cafe and a small supermarket open..

 If you are considering an extended walk incorporating part of the AAWT, here is a quick assessment of sections of the track from north to south.